the MAC:

 For example, our science requirement will be tailored to the degree.
 We don't subscribe to antiquated degree fulfillment based almost exclusively on three (3) credit ideology.

-In the case of our Political Science degree students will likely take one (1) credit courses in biology and chemistry, and six (6) credits in anatomy and physiology.
+In the case of our Business and Finance Management degree, students will likely take one (1) credit courses in biology and chemistry, and six (6) credits in anatomy and physiology (A&P).

 NETWORKING -